tharhtetsan/ML-in-Prod-batch-1/README.md

 ### Connect Me
-If you're interested in my course, feel free to connect with me
+If you're interested in my course, feel free to connect with me.